 - Areas for Sports Activities

-- This does not imply that sports arenas and sport viewing areas do not need to meet the ADA standards, this exception only refers to the physical area when the sport shall be played.
-An example would be a football stadium.
-The stadium itself must have accessible entrances and accommodations, but the actual field does not need to exhibit these traits.
+- This does not imply that sports arenas and sport viewing areas do not need to meet the ADA standards—this exception only refers to the physical area when the sport shall be played.
+A good example here would be a football stadium.
+The stadium itself must have accessible entrances and accommodations that meet ADA regulations, but the actual playing field does not need to exhibit these traits.

 Wheelchair Accessible Pathway Specifications